Bronze bust of Dora Bassi 1970 by Alessandro Manzoni

 Description

-Brown bust of Dora Bassi 1970 by Alessandro Manzoni, half-length portrait, with a bow tie and a satisfied facial expression.
-The bronze cast has a beautiful dark patina and is mounted on a black marble cube, signed on the right corner of Bassi's coat collar, 1970.
+Brown bust of Dora Bassi 1970 by Alessandro Manzoni, half-length portrait, with bow tie and a pleased facial expression.
+The bronze cast has a beautiful dark patina and is mounted on a black marble base, signed on the right corner of Bassi's coat collar, 1970.
 In perfect condition.

-Artist Dora Bassi's (1921-2007) work, a Friulian sculptor and painter, was the subject and witness of major artistic movements of the post-war period.
-She enrolled at the Academy of Fine Arts in Florence (1939) and Venice (1941-1944), studying under Felice Carena and Giuseppe Cesetti, learning about 20th-century Italian art and the plasto-constructive function of color.
-Immediately after the war, she joined the neorealism movement, born from the remnants of the fading New Front of Art, and later the Florence-based group "Numero," which focused on leading figures of abstract art.
-In the 1960s, she opened a workshop-laboratory in Udine to create sculptures and bas-reliefs from terracotta, later working with bronze, iron, and steel for various public and private clients.
+The work of artist DORA BASSI (1921-2007), a Friulian sculptor and painter, was a protagonist and witness to the main artistic movements of the second post-war period.
+She enrolled at the Academy of Fine Arts in Florence (1939) and Venice (1941-1944) under the guidance of Felice Carena and Giuseppe Cesetti, studying lessons of 20th-century Italian art and the plasto-constructive function of color.
+Immediately after the war, she joined neorealism, born from the remnants of the fading New Front of Art, and later the Florence-based group “Numero,” which gathered leading figures of abstract art.
+In the 1960s, she opened a studio-laboratory in Udine to create sculptures and bas-reliefs from terracotta, later working with bronze, iron, and steel for various public and private clients.

-Professor of sculpture at the Brera Academy (1971-1991), she participated in experimental educational renewal programs.
-Besides her ongoing artistic production and exhibitions in Italy and abroad, Dora Bassi also engaged in intensive research and studies on contemporary art.
-She wrote for magazines and catalogs, dedicating herself to promoting lesser-known artists in Italy such as Charlotte Salomon, Leonor Fini, Leonora Carrington, Remedios Varo, Georgia O'Keeffe, Jenny Holzer.
+Professor of sculpture at the Academy of Brera (1971-1991), she participates in experimental programs for educational renewal.
+Besides her ongoing artistic production and exhibitions in Italy and abroad, Dora Bassi also conducts intensive research and studies on contemporary art.
+She writes for magazines and catalogs, dedicating herself to promoting lesser-known artists in Italy such as Charlotte Salomon, Leonor Fini, Leonora Carrington, Remedios Varo, Georgia O’Keeffe, Jenny Holzer.
 Until 1991, she led the DARS group (Woman Art Research and Experimentation).
-Since the 1980s, her stylistic code influenced her painting and sculpture, ultimately resulting in highly refined works.
+Since the 1980s, her stylistic code has influenced her painting and sculpture, ultimately resulting in highly refined works.
 She passed away in Udine in 2007.

-Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-Many different styles exist in antique furniture, each with its distinctive features.
+Many styles exist in antique furniture, each with its own distinctive features.

-There are many styles characteristic of antique furniture, but a few stand out as the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+There are many different styles characterizing antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily on ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese "barocco," meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-They used exclusive materials selectively to emphasize the grandeur of these works.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Notable and interesting are antique pieces in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
 Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Attributes / Details